Before Submitting Your Application, Read All Directions and Questions Carefully

 - Access the forum through the Forum button on the main page to register to the site.

 - Your username MUST match that of the character’s name in World of Warcraft.
 If you wish to add a surnames, titles, or other words of value – fine – but if you can’t be easily identified in Armory it will only be more difficult for admission.
-NOTE: We do not accept names with special ASCII characters in them.
-(If your forum name does not match your character name because you created your forum account before you read this, just note it in your application, and we can correct it for you.)
+NOTE: We do not accept names with ASCII characters such as accents in them.
+See our name rules below.
+(If your forum account does not match your character name because you created your forum account before you read this, simply note it in your application, and we can correct that for you.)

 - Check the e-mail you used to register the account for an activation link.
 Once your account has been activated, you should have access to make posts.
 If you have any problems, let an officer know.

 - The application can be found here.
 Copy it and create a New Topic in Applying To The Grim

 - Subject of New Post should be Your Name As It Appears In Game.

 - All questions on the application are OOC (Out Of Character).
 Answer honestly, as these questions are meant to gauge what you, as a player, are looking for and if we, as a guild, can provide it.